-The 2024 Series A-2 Bonds will bear interest to their mandatory tender date as set forth on the inside cover pages of this Official Statement.
+The 2024 Series A-2 Bonds will bear interest to their mandatory tender date as set forth on the inside cover pages of this Official Statement at the fixed rate and payable on the dates set forth on the inside cover pages of this Official Statement.
 The 2024 Series A-2 Bonds are subject to earlier redemption and mandatory tender at the option of the Corporation as set forth herein.
 The Corporation will be obligated to pay the Purchase Price of 2024 Series A-2 Bonds subject to mandatory tender for purchase and not remarketed only from monies available from and held under the Resolutions.
 No liquidity facility has been obtained to fund such obligation.
 See "DESCRIPTION OF THE 2024 SERIES A-2 BONDS."